 Eczema is characterized as itchy, cracked and dry skin than can be located on any part of the body.
-This condition is one of the most common skin conditions.
-It is long-term and it is also chronic, but it is treatable.
+Eczema in particular, is one of the most common skin conditions that people experience.
+It can be long-term and chronic, but it is treatable.

 There is a rate of at least 28 million people in the United States suffering from eczema (chronic, long-lasting) and